marcelldls/TechnicalAssignment/README.md

 - Connection error
   - Return exception, unable to connect to mirror

-The following edge cases are considered:
+The following edge cases are considered and ignored due to low likelyhood:
-- Multiple packages with the same number of assocaited files are ranked alphabetically.
+- Multiple top 10 packages with the same number of associated files - will not be actively subranked.
 The first 10 are only ever returned
-- If less than 10 packages exist then use "\<package_name\>" as a placeholder for each missing entry
+- Assume that the repo always has more than 10 unique packages

 The MIT license is chosen -> "short and simple permissive license"